-The Illinois State Highway Patrol maintains the State Sexual Offender Registry, a central information and registration system for sexual offenders located in Illinois; you can access it by visiting their website at http://www.isp.state.il.us/sor/.
+The Illinois State Highway Patrol maintains the State Sexual Offender Registry, a central information and registration system for sexual offenders located in Illinois; you can access it by visiting their website at https://isp.illinois.gov/Sor.
 Information for registered sex offenders can be received from this location as well the Adams County Sheriff's Office.
 The sheriff keeps record(s) of registered sex offenders in Adams County.
-Registered sex offender information can also be obtained from the Quincy Police Department; this includes information obtained from the above-mentioned law enforcement agencies.
+Registered sex offender information can also be obtained from the Quincy Police Department; this includes information obtained from the abovementioned law enforcement agencies.